a327ex/www/content/posts/community_management.md

 of the game itself or the game's community.
 An MMO is fundamentally a community experience and the discussions of this experience should be focused on the community, and to the degree that they're focused on anything else then I've failed at what I set out to do.

 But more importantly, like Chris says, I want my MMO to be a game that will be played forever.
-And so I have to make sure that the community is a community that will last forever, because an MMO is as much as the game as it is its community.
+And so I have to make sure that the community is a community that will last forever, because an MMO is as much the game as it is its community.
 And communities corrupted by power have a very predictable lifetime, and it's definitely not forever.

 This analysis so far mostly focused on power because that's what I've been thinking about the most lately, but there are other traits to be focused